-Mr. Chong Yu Keung
+Mr. Chong Yu Keung (resigned on 27 August 2021)

-In accordance with the Company's bye-laws, Mr. Huang Jian, Mr. Chong Yu Keung and Mr. Yeh Tung Ming will retire from office by rotation, and, being eligible, shall offer themselves for re-election at the forthcoming annual general meeting of the Company.
-Mr. Li Guang Jian, whose appointment took effect on 29 June 2020, being eligible shall offer himself for re-election.
+In accordance with the Company's bye-laws, Mr. Liu Xin Chen will retire from office by rotation, and, being eligible, shall offer himself for re-election at the forthcoming annual general meeting of the Company.
+Mr. Man Wai Lun, whose appointment took effect on 27 August 2021, and Mr. Zhang Rujie whose appointment took effect on 5 May 2022 being eligible shall offer themselves for re-election.